 Take the functionality of a basic grocery list app, add the ability to include a photo of what’s on the list, and you’ve got AnyList.
 While you’ll need an upgraded account to access this feature, photos mean you can share your list with someone else (perfect for pandemic shopping) and still get exactly the brands and sizes you want.

 AnyList also organizes your groceries for you by where items are located in the store, and it has a vast database of items already in the app so you can add food quickly with a single tap.
 Need to add more information to your list?
-AnyList has the ability to tack notes on to individual items, which is another standout feature.
+AnyList can tack notes onto individual items, which is another standout feature.
 There’s also built-in recipe storage that allows you to post items to the grocery list from within the recipe itself.
 Naturally, your grocery lists are shareable, too.

 The best feature of this app is the ability to scan barcodes.
 Do that, and it will automatically add them to a list, with no typing required.
 In testing, we opened up the pantry and scanned anything we were running low on.
 It took seconds to make the entire shopping list.
 You can also add prices to each item so you can see what your bill will be — before you get to the checkout.
 Out of Milk also allows you to create a dedicated shopping list of things you need immediately and a pantry list for things to pick up down the road or when they’re on sale.
 An integrated, basic to-do list rounds out this handy app.